MicrosoftDocs/win32/desktop-src/wic/-wic-bitmapsources-howto-clip.md

 ---
-Description: 'This topic demonstrates how to obtain a rectangular portion of an IWICBitmapSource using an IWICBitmapClipper component.' ms.assetid: 'c9834827-8e1d-436d-be82-c1a2a2f7ca5c'
+Description: This topic demonstrates how to obtain a rectangular portion of an IWICBitmapSource using an IWICBitmapClipper component. ms.assetid: c9834827-8e1d-436d-be82-c1a2a2f7ca5c
-title: How to Clip a Bitmap Source
+title: How to Clip a Bitmap Source ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to Clip a Bitmap Source

-This topic demonstrates how to obtain a rectangular portion of an [**IWICBitmapSource**](-wic-codec-iwicbitmapsource.md) using an [**IWICBitmapClipper**](-wic-codec-iwicbitmapclipper.md) component.
+This topic demonstrates how to obtain a rectangular portion of an [**IWICBitmapSource**](/windows/win32/Wincodec/nn-wincodec-iwicbitmapsource?branch=master) using an [**IWICBitmapClipper**](/windows/win32/Wincodec/nn-wincodec-iwicbitmapclipper?branch=master) component.

 To clip a bitmap source

-1. Create an [**IWICImagingFactory**](-wic-codec-iwicimagingfactory.md) object to create Windows Imaging Component (WIC) objects.
+1. Create an [**IWICImagingFactory**](/windows/win32/Wincodec/nn-wincodec-iwicimagingfactory?branch=master) object to create Windows Imaging Component (WIC) objects.

     ```C++
     // Create WIC factory